lyft/Lyft-iOS-sdk/README.md

 ## Support

-If you're looking for help configuring or using the SDK, or if you have general questions related to our APIs, the Lyft Developer Platform team provides support through our [forum](https://developer.lyft.com/discuss) as well as on Stack Overflow (using the `lyft-api` tag)
+If you're looking for help configuring or using the SDK, or if you have general questions related to our APIs, the Lyft Developer Platform team provides support through Stack Overflow (using the `lyft-api` tag)

 ## Reporting security vulnerabilities